AzureCosmosDB/labs/dotnet/labs/10-concurrency-control.md

 1. Observe the output of the console application.

    > You should see that the second update call fails because value of the ETag property has changed.
 The **ItemRequestOptions** class specifying the original ETag value as an If-Match header caused the server to decide to reject the update operation with an "HTTP 412 Precondition failure" response code.

-1. Close all open editor tabs.

-1. Close the Visual Studio Code application.

-1. Close your browser application.

 > If this is your final lab, follow the steps in [Removing Lab Assets](11-cleaning_up.md) to remove all lab resources.